Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Four additional semester hours of Science

 Admissions Statistics:The last graduating class at LUCOM consisted of 151 students.
-The average science GPA was 3.4, and the average MCAT score was 503.
+The median science GPA was 3.5, and the median MCAT score was 502.
+The acceptance rate is 5%.

 14. Lincoln Memorial University - DeBusk College of Osteopathic Medicine (LMU-DCOM)